 Word Table design tab with Table Styles option shown in a red box

-3. Scroll to look at options and select the one you would like to apply.
+3. Scroll to look at options and select the one you want to apply.

 Table style options

-Note: It can be challenging to preview the styles while in the Gallery as the Gallery is over your Table.
+Note: Previewing the styles while in the Gallery can be challenging, as the Gallery is over your Table.
 Instead, you can use the spinners button.

 Table Design tab in Word with Row option show in red box